 International Business & Cultural Studies

-Situated within walking distance from the ISA Prague office in Prague 3, the University of Economics, Prague (UEP) is the Czech Republic's leading university in the field of management and economics.
+Situated within walking distance from the ISA Prague office in Prague 3, the Prague University of Economics and Business (PUEB) is the Czech Republic's leading university in the field of management and economics.
 You will take classes held in the newest addition to the UEP campus featuring smart classrooms, cafeterias, conference rooms, and amphitheaters.
-Enjoy classes alongside fellow ISA and other visiting international students, instructed by UEP professors.
+Enjoy classes alongside fellow ISA and other visiting international students, instructed by PUEB professors.

 Summer 2 2021